Asymptotically short generalizations of $t$-design curves: Asymptotics of approximate -design curves

-We now use results concerning the asymptotic sizes of sequences of complex projective $t$-design sets stated in Subsection \ref{sub:cplx} alongside the construction communicated by Theorem \ref{thm:const} to prove Theorem \ref{thm:main} in Subsection \ref{sub:odd}, then apply the construction established by Ehler and Gr\"ochenig that builds a $t$-design curve on $S^{d}$ from a $t$-design curve on $S^{d-1}$ (which extends to a construction of approximate $t$-design curves) to prove Theorem \ref{thm:even} in Subsection \ref{sub:even}.
+Now, consider the result \cite[Sections 4-6]{EhlerGrochenig23} of Ehler and Gr\"ochenig which provides a construction of $t$-design curves on $S^{d}$ from $t$-design curves on $S^{d-1}$, which we note extends to the setting of $\varepsilon_t$-approximate $t$-design curves: